 "I want to stress here that overthinking does not happen to every person,"

 Xanet Pailet, a sex and intimacy coach, tells Bustle.
 "However there are certain individuals who definitely have the overthinking tendency, which can be quite harmful to the success of the relationship."

 According to Pailet, people who overthink don't typically trust that what they see and experience is the whole truth.
 There's always this underlying anxiety and questioning about whether your partner really wants you like they say they do.

 According to Powell, it's a good idea to check yourself and get into the habit of correcting your own thoughts.
 "Acknowledge emotions but state the logical counterpart," she says.
-For instance, instead of tapping into your emotional side by saying, "My partner doesn't spend any time with me," think about it more logically with, "My partner is working on a stressful project at work and will spend time with me when the deadline has passed.”
-That will help you put things into perspective.
+For instance, instead of tapping into your emotional side by saying "my partner doesn't spend any time with me," think about it more logically with, "my partner is working on a stressful project at work and will spend time with me when the deadline has passed.”
+That will help you

 Overthinking your relationship just happens, especially when you really like someone and you want it to work out.
 But if you really take a step back and think about it, overanalyzing everything is neither fun nor healthy.
 It may be hard to slow down and just let things happen as they come, but it may be worth it in the end.